 - Livestock watering is a common everyday use of solar water pumps.

 Solar pumps are used year-round in temperate areas.
-In addition, solar power water pumps are very inexpensive to power and build.
+In addition, solar power water pumps are inexpensive to power and build.

-Keep in mind that water pumps using solar energy move smaller quantities of water over a long distance than traditional AC-powered pumps.
+Remember that water pumps using solar energy move smaller quantities of water over a long distance than traditional AC-powered pumps.

 Solar Pump Options